 - 15.1.
-Through the monitoring and evaluating of our provision the SENCO with the Headteacher identifies any particular professional development needs of the staff.
-This is, where appropriate, linked closely to the School's Improvement and Development Plan and/or performance management objectives. - 15.2.
+Through the monitoring and evaluating of our provision, the SENCO and the Headteacher identify any particular professional development needs of the staff.
+Where appropriate, this is linked closely to the School's Improvement and Development Plan and/or performance management objectives. - 15.2.
 All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCO to explain the systems and structures in place around the school's SEND provisions and practice and to discuss the needs of individual pupils. - 15.3.
 The SENCO also co-ordinates and contributes to any whole staff specific training on new SEN initiatives and guidance. - 15.4.
 The SENCO regularly attends network meetings and relevant training in order to keep up to date with local and national updates in SEND and disseminates the details to the staff as appropriate.